Hotel America: Plot

-Gilles has once again dreams of leaving town with Bernard, who has been released from jail and wants to leave Biarritz.
+Gilles has hopes of leaving Biarritz with Bernard, who has been released from jail and also wants to leave.
 The Hotel de la Gare has been renamed Hôtel des Amériques by its new owner.
-At the hotel"s reopening party, Colette ends in tears when Luc tells her that Bernard has left town with some money he gave him after he forgave him for the beating.
-Also at the party, Elise meets Rudel, they start to chat and she gives him a kiss.
+At the reopening party, Colette ends in tears when Luc tells her that Bernard has left town with some money he gave him after forgiving Bernard for the beating.
+Elise also meets Rudel at the party; they chat and she gives him a kiss.
 Gilles learns from Elise that Hélène has returned permanently to Paris.
-He runs to the train station but he has to wait for the next day to catch the next train to Paris to see Hélène again.
-He spends the night rehearsing what he would tell her while tears wet his face.
+He runs to the train station but has to wait a day to catch the next train.
+He spends the night rehearsing what he would tell her, tears on his face.